 Sometimes we feel just that little bit guilty spending time indoors in the summer when the weather's good outside, but on those dark winter afternoons you needn't worry!
 Take the opportunity to visit some fantastic indoor venues such as Kong Adventure Climbing Wall or the Theatre by the Lake in Keswick, the Lakeland Climbing Centre in Kendal, or Rheged near Penrith, which offers great fun for children on those grey drizzly days!

 Although winter is traditionally viewed as the time for local historic houses and attractions to close for winter maintenance, an ever-growing number now remain open over much, if not all, of the winter season.
 Just some of the great places for a winter visit include (please check individual websites for dates and times):

-The Lakeland Motor Museum, Newby Bridge, an historic car museum located on the site of the former Backbarrow Blue Mill
+- The Lakeland Motor Museum, Newby Bridge, a historic car museum located on the site of the former Backbarrow Blue Mill

 10. By boat is still best, whatever the time of year!